Why do I hold myself back?

 This is perhaps my hardest hurdle to overcome.
 There is something in my brain that tells me, “I have to ride like this” or “look like that [person]”.
 When in reality, I have no desire to be like anyone else.
 When I dance I celebrate my individuality.
 It is the little imperfections or flair that make me unique and I don’t care how I look.
 What matters is how my horse moves correctly and how we move together.
 If I can remove this inner voice telling me to put my hip there, or my hands there, then perhaps I can find what works best for us.

 I really need to do this before a ride and perhaps even during my riding to help me to relax, visualize the positive, and breathe.
+Find my Zen in the saddle.
 I’ve been riding horses half my life and yet I consistently second guess myself.
 Yes, when I relax and just feel my horse I am happiest.
 I need to stop getting in my own way.
 Meditation will hopefully help me to be more mindful and present in the moment, not second guessing myself.

 - Dance more.